How to Connect Elementor Forms to Google Sheets

 Opening the Style options for the WPForms widget in Elementor

-When you’re finished, go ahead and publish your form page.
+When you’re happy with how the page looks, go ahead and publish it.

 Publish Elementor page button